aspose-html/Aspose.HTML-API-References/english/net/aspose.html/htmltableelement/align/_index.md

 ---
 title: HTMLTableElement.Align
 second_title: Aspose.HTML for .NET API Reference
-description: HTMLTableElement property.
+description: HTMLTableElement Align property.
 Specifies the tables position with respect to the rest of the document.
 See the align attribute definition in HTML 4.01.
 This attribute is deprecated in HTML 4.01
 type: docs
 weight: 10
 url: /net/aspose.html/htmltableelement/align/